inkstitch/inkstitch/collections/_docs/ru/003-005-satin-column.md

 **Info:** We strongly recommend to use at least three rungs.
 If you use exactly two rungs (and two rails) it is hard for Ink/stitch to decide which is which.
 {: .notice--warning }

-### Auto generated Satin Columns

-* Add a contour to a path object (with no filling).
-* Set contour width to the size you want your satin stitch to be.
-* Run `Extensions > Ink/Stitch > Satin Tools > Convert Line to Satin`
-* Optionally run `Extensions > Ink/stitch > Satin Tools > Auto-route Satin...`
-* Use as-is or customize rungs or rails

 ## Params

 Running `Extensions > Ink/Stitch  > Params` will give you the possibility to fine-tune your satin column and to use underlay.

-For detailed information read through the [Satin Params](/docs/params/#satin-params) section.
+For detailed information read through the [Satin Params](/ru/docs/params/#satin-params) section.

 Read also [this excellent article](https://www.mrxstitch.com/underlay/) on satin column design.

 ## Satin Tools

-Make sure to have a look at the [Satin Tools](/docs/satin-tools/).
+Make sure to have a look at the [Satin Tools](/ru/docs/satin-tools/).
 They will make your life with Satin Columns a lot easier.

 ## Sample Files Including Satin Column
 {% include tutorials/tutorial_list key="stitch-type" value="Satin Stitch" %}